For the Young & Young at Heart

 Human capital–our abilities, what we’re capable of with our skills, training, and creativity–is the most precious resource in any economy.
 It’s hard-won and too easily lost to a grueling labor market, where long periods of under- or unemployment weigh on new analysts’ aspirations.
 Since 2008, early career folks have been scarred by generation-defining stretches of high youth unemployment.

-As we again face future waves of labor market uncertainty, I know we can do better.
+As we face continuing labor market uncertainty, we can do better.

-We can also do better by mid-career analysts seeking to level up, eager to learn but too shy or proud to ask where to start.
-The labor market’s always evolving, a kaleidoscope dance floor we trip to keep pace with, a path of laser fields we navigate haphazardly, learning through our stumbles.
+We can also do better by mid-career analysts seeking to level up, curious about new tools but too shy or proud to ask their colleagues.
+The labor market’s always evolving, a kaleidoscope dance floor we trip to keep pace with, a path of laser fields we navigate haphazardly.
 Continuing education in most fields is neither easy nor obvious.

 This blog is for both analysts.
 For folks starting & re-starting.